codebarber/proxmox-terraform-bitnami-wp/README.md

 # terraform-proxmox-bitnami-wp

 This terraform code will deploy bitnami wordpress in a proxmox container.
+This was a quick hack to deploy wordpress development sites to my home lab using bitnami wordpress, I've seen this used many places.
+Instead of creating a single terraform, it is modularized the shared components.
+This will allow creating alternate versions of wordpress deployments.
+The current state is alpha, but works for what I use it for.
+If you have questions/issues, feel free to create an issue.

 ## Deploying Demo Container